 The World's Richest Diet

 The Japanese legislature, the Kokkai, is called the Diet of Japan in English.
-Via the fact that Japan is the
+Japan is also a rich country.

 It has two chambers:

 There are two big-name political parties in Japan, though only one has a great deal of clout.
 Japan has often been called a "one-and-a-half-party state", as there technically is an opposition, but if they ever get elected, they never stay in power very long.

 - New Komeito Party: Socially conservative, economically centrist.
 Places a big emphasis on traditional Buddhist values, as it is heavily influenced by the Soka Gakkai offshoot of Nichiren Buddhism.

 - Japanese Communist Party: Exactly What It Says on the Tin, though they advocate democratic elections, not violent overthrow like the Soviets.
 Strongly anti-capitalist and anti-war.
 It's sometimes referred to as one of the biggest non-Eastern Bloc Communist parties in the world.
 Beside their usual Communist agenda, they also have similar opinions to the ultra-nationalists about American military presence in Japan (but they swear it's for different reasons).

 - Social Democratic Party: The LDP's chief rivals up until the the mid-'90s, though they've dwindled since then.
 Advocates for social democratic policies, similar to Britain's pre-Blair Labour Party.